Causal Process Mining from Relational Databases with Domain Knowledge: An Approach to Causal Process Mining

-While the catalog of the relational database contains several more tables, e.g., customer data or payment data, our example is only concerned with the \emph{Purchase Orders}, \emph{Order Items}, \emph{Shipments}, and \emph{Customer Pickups} steps of this process.
 The \emph{Purchase Orders} table holds the order received events, i.e., an event is persisted in the table as soon as an order is received.
 The order is then broken down into a list of items, which are then separately picked from the warehouse.
 These warehouse picking events are stored in \emph{Order Items}.
+As can be seen in the ER-Diagram, each of these \emph{Order Items} is linked to a \emph{Purchase Order} via a foreign-key relationship.
 Eventually, the items are shipped to the customer, these events are stored in the \emph{Shipments} table, or directly picked up by the customer, these events are stored in the \emph{Customer Pickups} table.
-We can define the left outer join $R_J$ over these tables using the foreign-key relationships.
-A row $r\in R_J$ contains, for instance, one \emph{order\_id} indicating the purchase order, one \emph{item\_id} indicating a corresponding order item, and either the corresponding \emph{shipment\_id} or \emph{pickup\_id}.
-A row $r$ is called a causally connected tuple.
+Again these events are related to the corresponding \emph{Order Items} via foreign-key relationships.
+We can define the left outer join $r_J$ over these tables using the foreign-key relationships.
+A \emph{causally connected tuple} contains, for instance, one \emph{order\_id} indicating the purchase order, one \emph{item\_id} indicating a corresponding order item, and either the corresponding \emph{shipment\_id} or \emph{pickup\_id}.
 Mind that if identifiers in connected tables do not exist, the left outer join will include $null$ values.